Snowflyt/tinyeffect/README.md

 "world"
 ```

-### Handling return values
+### Chaining effected programs with `.andThen()` and `.tap()`

-Sometimes, you may want to transform a program’s return value.
+Sometimes, you may want to transform a program’s return value, or chain another effected program after the current one.
 Let’s revisit the `safeDivide` example:

 ```typescript
 type Raise = Unresumable<Effect<"raise", [error: unknown], never>>;